vertexproject/synapse/docs/synapse/glossary.rst

 Within Synapse, a trigger is a Storm query that is executed automatically upon the occurrence of a specified event within a Cortex (such as adding a node or applying a tag).
 "Trigger" refers collectively to the event and the query fired ("triggered") by the event.

+See the Synapse :ref:`syn-trigger` command and the Storm reference on :ref:`auto-triggers` for additional detail.

 .. _gloss-type:

 Type